zendframework/zend-servicemanager/doc/book/migration.md

 }
 ```

+The two takeaways from this are:

+- If you are upgrading from v2, your code should continue to work, *but will
+  emit a deprecation notice*.
+The way to remove the deprecation notice is to
+  rename the `validatePlugin()` method to `validate()`, or to remove it and
+  define the `$instanceOf` property (if all you're doing is checking the
+  plugin against a single typehint).
-Most plugin manager instances can therefore define the `$instanceOf` property to
+- Most plugin manager instances can simply define the `$instanceOf` property to
   indicate what plugin interface is considered valid for the plugin manager, and
   make no further changes to the abstract plugin manager:

 ```php
 protected $instanceOf = ValidatorInterface::class;
 ```

+#### get()

 The `get()` signature changes from: